int-brain-lab/friendly_neurons/README.md

 # friendly_neurons
-Community Detection for spike data
+Community detection for IBL ephys data

-This package is meant two create a graph from the spike time series of the clusters, and it makes a community detection.
+This package creates a graph structure from the spike time series of the clusters, and then detects communities using Leiden algorithm for community detection.
+Visualization is opional.

-Contact: asantoss@mit.edu or leenoy@uw.edu
+Contact: Alessanro Santos: asantoss@mit.edu
+         Leenoy Meshulam: leenoy@uw.edu